rustydomino/shutupmac/README.md

 For persistent test notifications, set ShutUpMac's notification style to **Alerts** in System Settings. macOS controls this setting; ShutUpMac cannot force alert-style notifications automatically.

-## Dock icon setting

-ShutUpMac can run as a regular Mac app or as a menu-bar-only utility.

-In Settings:

-- **Show Dock icon** enabled: ShutUpMac appears in the Dock and app switcher.
-- **Show Dock icon** disabled: ShutUpMac runs as a menu-bar-only utility.

-When the Dock icon is hidden, clicking a ShutUpMac test notification should not leave ShutUpMac in the foreground.
+## Menu-bar-only behavior

+ShutUpMac runs as a menu-bar-only utility.
+It does not present a Dock icon or remain in the Command-Tab app switcher.
+Activity, Settings, and About are opened from the menu bar.

 ## Project layout